dynatrace-oss/invadium/README.md

   environment variables for customization, and the individual commands that will be run at each step.

-Of course, Invadium is not just build for exploits, you may solve similar problems, e.g., showcasing new users how a tool of yours can be used, getting a web UI for a set of commands that developers may regularly encounter, etc.
+Of course, Invadium is not only built for exploits, you may solve similar problems, e.g., showcasing new users how a tool of yours can be used, getting a web UI for a set of commands that developers may regularly encounter, etc.